AI hackathon

 Team: Cross-functional hackathon team (design + engineering)

-Responsibilities: I designed the interaction model for the AI assistant and created the prototype used for the demo.
+Responsibilities: Led the interaction design for the AI-assisted experience, defined conversation flows, and created the prototype used for the final demo.

 The problem

-Reporting the death of an account holder is often confusing and time-consuming for family members.
+Reporting the death of an account holder is often confusing, time-consuming, and emotionally taxing.

-• Lack of visibility into what happens after a death notification is submitted
+• Limited visibility into what happens after submission

 The goal

-Design a streamlined “Notify of Death” workflow that:
+Design a streamlined “Notify of Death” experience that:

 Design strategy

-• Exploring how AI could provide contextual support
+• Introduced AI to provide contextual, real-time support

 Key design concepts

-To address this, we introduced an AI assistant within the workflow.
+We introduced an AI assistant embedded within the workflow to:

 • Provide guidance on the notification process